JiangAllen/yolo-tensorrt-api/README.md

 | Slow FPS | CPU fallback or large image size | Ensure model runs on GPU / resize inputs |

 ## 📄 License
 ### This software is provided for research and demonstration purposes only.
-Do not use this code in production environments.